Select Page

 Show up.

 Sometimes, this one seems easy.
 We call at the house.
 We bring food.
 We go to the funeral.
 And when we’re done doing all of that, we go home or we go to work or the grocery store or any of the other normal places people go.
-But grieving people go home to start new lives that look nothing like the life they knew days before.

 So, show up.
 Show up in a week, in a month, in a year, in a decade.
 Check in.
 Hug.
 Tell them you love them.